Tingweiftw/documentation/docs/infrastructure/42-ECS-Cluster.md

 # 4.2 ECS Cluster

-## Introduction

 An Amazon ECS cluster is a logical grouping of tasks or services.
 Your tasks and services are run on infrastructure that is registered to a cluster.
 The infrastructure capacity can be provided by AWS Fargate, which is serverless infrastructure that AWS manages, Amazon EC2 instances that you manage, or an on-premise server or virtual machine (VM) that you manage remotely.

 ### ECS Fargate Vs ECS EC2

+#### EC2:
-**EC2**: Deploy and manage your own cluster of EC2 instances for running the containers
+- Deploy and manage your own cluster of EC2 instances for running the containers
-  - Pay for underlying EC2 instance launch type.
+- Bill by underlying EC2 instance lauch type
+#### Fargate:
-**Fargate**: Run containers directly, without any EC2 instances
+- Run containers directly, without any EC2 instances
-  - Pay for how many CPU cores, and gigabytes of memory your task requires, per second.
+- Bill by CPU cores, and gigabytes of memory your task requires

 ### Load Balancer and Target Groups